Orthologues/LUfungiProject/README.md

 Therefore, you should create subfolders whose names are all in the format 'pb_${parN}_v${i}' under "pb-assembly/" subfolder of the main repository in order to arrange working directories for each of the assembly.

-After all these preparations, it's time to run the integrated script [**assembling by falcon & quast analysis**](https://github.com/Orthologues/LUfungiProject/blob/master/pb-assembly/integrated_falcon_quast.sh) directly under your 'pb-assembly/' subfolder according to its manual.
+After all these preparations, it's time to run an integrated script [**integrated_falcon_quast.sh**](https://github.com/Orthologues/LUfungiProject/blob/master/pb-assembly/integrated_falcon_quast.sh) directly under your 'pb-assembly/' subfolder according to its manual.
 This script would run falcon-assembly, consensus polishing and subsequent QUAST analysis according to each of your configuration files in parallel.

 <a name="quabus"></a>